Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: The noisy channel case

 \section{The noisy channel case}

 For discrete noiseless channels, the key idea combining the volume-growth based approaches for deterministic models with the stochastic system setup was the observation that the number of control sequences is bounded from above by the total number of received messages.
 This approach clearly does not directly apply to a noisy channel setup, for there can be an arbitrarily large number of possibly distinct received channel outputs, but these may not carry reliable information.
-In the following, we develop a rather novel and elaborate method to address this, where we assume the channel to be a discrete memoryless channel (DMC).
+In the following, we develop a new method to address this for a discrete memoryless channel (DMC).
+For a review of channel capacity with feedback see \cite{CsiszarKorner}, \cite[Sec.~5.3.4]{YukselBasarBook}.